-Scottish Audio Company, Drown, Launches Game-Changing Tactile Earphones on Indiegogo Today
+Scottish audio company, Drown, launches game-changing tactile earphones on Indiegogo today

 Our introductory model, designed especially for gamers, makes the most of Drown’s patented technology, activating all three of your brain’s audio pathways.
 Drown transforms ordinary sounds into the most realistic, immersive audio experience ever.

-Whether it’s streaming, competing online, or playing your favorite games to relax - Drown will elevate your experience, even with titles you’ve played hundreds of times.
+Whether it’s streaming, competing online, or playing your favourite games to relax - Drown will elevate your experience, even with titles you’ve played hundreds of times.

-Drown Founder Mark O’Callaghan: “It is so life-like gamers everywhere keep telling us Drown makes them feel like they are actually there, in their favorite games.”
+Drown Founder Mark O’Callaghan: “It is so life-like gamers everywhere keep telling us Drown makes them feel like they are actually there, in their favourite games.”

 Drown CEO David Law: “From the moment I put the prototype earphones into my ears, I knew this was a remarkable product and was very excited to get involved.”

-The Drown team will be at Gamescom all week for our global launch.
-Find us in the UK Industry stand, Hall 3.2 We can’t wait to be part of Europe's leading trade fair for digital games culture and we hope to see you there.
+The Drown team will be at gamescom all week for our global launch.
+We can’t wait to be part of Europe's leading trade fair for digital games culture.
+Find us in the UK Industry stand, Hall 3.2 - Stop by to experience Drown for yourself.

 For more information on the product and crowdfunding campaign, visit our Indiegogo launch page.